 If you manage a team that’s returning to the office, you can access your direct team members’ groupings under the My Team section on About You.
 Look for a “Return to Office” tab.
 You can also export the list into a report.
 View access and reporting instructions or contact email@example.com with any questions.

 The RTO Manager Dashboard is available for people leaders.
 It provides an at-a-glance view of the daily and historic volumes of employees who are authorized to Return to Office, including totals by category and across various steps in the certification process with drill through reporting.
 View Manager Dashboard user guide for definitions and quick how-tos.

 While every office space is configured differently, regardless of the floor plan in the offices across the business, available desks are marked with signs to maintain safe social distancing.
 We will manage how our employees enter the buildings, where they’ll sit, as well as the workflow around the building.
-Certain facilities, like gyms and cafeterias, remain closed to avoid large gatherings of employees.

 Need more detail?
 Check out the onsite protocol FAQ.

 With many V Teamers working remotely and not requiring regular access to the office, we did an audit of our work locations to determine what makes sense moving forward.
 To be mindful of resources, we have decided to temporarily eliminate access to several offices that have remained mostly unoccupied since the start of the pandemic.

 Here is a list of offices that are being temporarily made inactive.
 If you are in one of these work locations, please check to see if an alternate office is available should you need access to and are approved to enter.
 If no alternate office location is listed, please continue to work remotely until further notice.